Luis0lo/diary/README.md

 # Diary (Python - Django)
 Accountability is key.
 This repository's purpose is to track my day-to-day evolution

+## 02/02/2025
+- Refactored some views for better error feedback.
+- Added a new feature to submit partial absences (this was a big pain due to having an hour field and needing a date time aware)
+- Added more constraints

 ## 26/01/2025
 - Small weekly changes to make the app meet stakeholder's requirements.
 - Display text fields taking into consideration line breaks to improve readability.